Here Are Methods to Keep Your WordPress Website Secure from Malicious Attacks

 One of the most popular Content Management Systems (CMS) available for websites and blogs is WordPress.
-However, despite it’s popularity, there are numerous weaknesses which makes it open to exploitation to hackers and scammers.
+However, despite its popularity, there are numerous weaknesses that make it open to the exploitation of hackers and scammers.
 Fortunately, there are several steps a user can take to enhance his or her WordPress website security.

 Update Themes and Plugins

 For one, make sure your website is constantly updated, including the latest plugins and themes.
 The reason to keep your website updated is that hackers will normally study weaknesses in your software and begin their attack using these weak points.
 Hackers would normally read the release notes and discover the vulnerabilities in the software.
 So, by keeping your website updated, you can fix all these vulnerabilities and weaknesses and strengthen your website against these attacks.

 Do you have themes that you used to fancy before?
 If you don’t have a use for them in the foreseeable future, it is best you remove all your unused themes and plugins as these not only use up your storage space but are also a vulnerability to hackers.
 Moreover, it may affect the performance of the website and back up of files due to its storage size.

 There are plenty of WordPress applications and plugins to choose from.
 For added security, plugins such as Wordfence and iTheme can provide extra security for your website by monitoring any changes.
 You can also contact us if you need assistance regarding your website management.

 Be reminded that any unintentional file change may be a sign of an impending threat.
 Apart from that, you should also regularly backup your website.
 This will help remove malicious files and it is best to do backups daily, weekly or monthly.
 You can do it on your hard drive, but it’s best to save it on a cloud platform as the latter has lesser chances of data corruption and loss.